 Our Logo and the Oak Leaf

-- the acorn holds the future oak, just as your wedding ceremony is the symbolic turning point as you enter your future together
+- the acorn holds the future oak, just as your wedding ceremony holds the promise of your future together

-- the oak unifies our world reaching deep in the earth and stretching high into the heavens
+- the oak unifies our world reaching deep in the earth for water and nutrients and stretching high into the heavens for sunlight

 About Wedding Celebrant Dan Jones

 It was my good fortune to be raised on a working farm and know a rural, earth-connected childhood.
 I have a degree in landscape horticulture, have managed a Denver garden center and in 2006 sold Wild Flowers, the nature and garden oriented gift store I founded in 1995.
 Since then I have been designing and maintaining landscapes in Denver and Taos, New Mexico and bringing joy to hundreds of couples as their wedding officiant.

 When my nephew and his fiancé asked me to officiate their wedding, I was dumbfounded (a rare thing for me!).
 My first coherent thought was, “This is the most perfect thing that could happen to me right now.”
 And it was.
 We collaborated to create a custom wedding through Native American ceremony that deeply touched every guest.
 The same year a friend asked me to be her celebrant and conduct the ceremony in my home garden.
 It was another rewarding day and I was particularly touched by the palpable flow of love not only between the couple, but with their friends as well.

 These two experiences brought my life path to wedding officiating.
 This provides a perfect parallel path as I focus on creating my own more spiritually complete life.
 This enhances my ability to offer couples a calming presence on their wedding day.
 Many couples have told me they chose me because they immediately felt comfortable in my presence.
 I was ordained by the Universal Life Church in Modesto, California on March 3, 2006 for the express purpose of being a wedding minister.